Coastal Carolina hosts Winthrop after overtime win against South Carolina Upstate - WTOP News

 BOTTOM LINE: Coastal Carolina hosts the Winthrop Eagles following Coastal Carolina’s 72-70 overtime victory against the South Carolina Upstate Spartans.

-The Chanticleers have gone 2-1 at home.
-Coastal Carolina ranks second in the Sun Belt in rebounding with 39.2 rebounds.
-John Ojiako paces the Chanticleers with 9.5 boards.
+The Chanticleers are 2-1 on their home court.
+Coastal Carolina leads the Sun Belt in rebounding, averaging 39.2 boards.
+John Ojiako leads the Chanticleers with 9.5 rebounds.

-The Eagles are 0-2 in road games.
-Winthrop ranks seventh in the Big South with 22.8 defensive rebounds per game led by Alex Timmerman averaging 4.1.
+The Eagles are 0-2 on the road.
+Winthrop averages 78.3 points while outscoring opponents by 15.2 points per game.

 TOP PERFORMERS: Kylan Blackmon is shooting 32.6% from beyond the arc with 2.3 made 3-pointers per game for the Chanticleers, while averaging 12 points and 1.7 steals.
 Jacob Meyer is shooting 44.4% and averaging 13.2 points for Coastal Carolina.

-Kelton Talford is averaging 13.6 points for the Eagles.
+Kelton Talford is scoring 13.6 points per game and averaging 3.9 rebounds for the Eagles.
 KJ Doucet is averaging 12.1 points for Winthrop.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.